foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-2.md

 ## Root and Data Folder

 After so much talk about the Script Extender, we should install it.
 However, we cannot do it through Mod Organizer 2.
-To understand why SKSE must be installed differently from other mods, we need to talk about the root and data folders.
+To understand why SKSE must be installed differently from other mods, we need to talk about the differences between the **root** and **data** folder.

 Navigate over to your Skyrim installation, `\Your Steam Library\steamapps\common\Skyrim Special Edition\`.
 This folder is referred to as the **root folder**.
 In its current vanilla state, it will look like this: